lwjkl/lite/README.md

 ## run

-You can run the application with make.
-Check the makefile for all the option.
+You can start the server with simply `python api.py`.
+Access via web UI at /ui endpoint or API endpoints.
 Check `config.py` file for configuration.

 ## usage